circonus-labs/nad/DEVELOPMENT.md

 ## Executable plugins

 An executable can be a shell script, perl/python/ruby/etc. script, a compiled binary, etc. Anything that one can *run* from the command line.
-See the [plugins](plugins/) directory for examples of several types of executable plugins.
+See the [examples/plugins](examples/plugins) and [plugins](plugins/) directory for examples of several types of executable plugins.
 Executables must produce metrics to standard output.
 They may produce JSON or tab-delimited output.

 ### Tab-delimited output format